yash311/Sample-Application/README.md

 # Sample-Application
 Making use of different andoid layouts, views and some other features.
+All the features are added in the menu (3 dots in the top right corner of the app)

 ## Features:
 * Dark/Light Mode